fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.Resources/v3.3.0/Move-AzureRmResource.md

 ```

 ### -DestinationSubscriptionId
-Specifies the ID of the subscription into which this cmdlet moves resources .
+Specifies the ID of the subscription into which this cmdlet moves resources.

 ```yaml
 Type: Guid